CiscoDevNet/Meraki-Portal-What-s-New-Changelog/documents/update-archive.md

 **Systems Manager API**

-A new collection of API endpoints for Systems Manager EMM are now released - to all customers.
+A new collection of API operations for Systems Manager EMM are now released - to all customers.
 The below screenshot shows the available actions.
 Due to a large number of SM devices in some networks, the API has a unique ability to filter the devices impacted rather than apply to all devices.
 Users can filter devices by a set of identifiers (id/serial/wifi mac) or by a list of client tags.

 Systems Manager